PaddlePaddle/Paddle-Lite/README.md

 MDL needs compatible models to work with.
 To get a MDL compatible model, you can convert a model trained by other deep learning tools to MDL model using our scripts.

-We highly suggest using paddlepaddle [PaddlePaddle](https://github.com/PaddlePaddle/Paddle) model.
+We highly suggest using [PaddlePaddle](https://github.com/PaddlePaddle/Paddle) model.

 #### Converting PaddlePaddle model to mdl format